-Hawaii deep-set longline vessels operating under specified fishing agreements under the proposed action would likely continue to operate in a manner consistent with historical fishing patterns and in locations within the EEZ around Hawaii and adjacent high seas throughout the calendar year.
-The 2014 BiOp as supplemented (2017) evaluated the effects of the deep-set fishery operating under specified fishing agreements and based on this information, NMFS determined that the fishery would not jeopardize the continued existence of those ESA-listed species evaluated by this BiOp.
-Based on the updated BE analyses, NMFS considers the effects of the fisheries on these species to be insubstantial.
-Under Alternative 3, NMFS expects effects to protected species from Hawaii deep-set longline vessels operating under one, two or three fishing agreements to be within authorized baseline levels identified in Section 4.3.1 and does not expect the proposed action to result in large adverse effects to any protected species, including the oceanic white tip and giant manta ray.
-Vessels are not authorized to shallow-set for the remainder of 2018, and therefore the shallow-set fishery will not have impacts to protected species in 2018.
+Hawaii longline vessels under Alternative 3 would likely continue to operate in a manner consistent with historical fishing patterns and in locations within the EEZ around Hawaii and adjacent high seas throughout the calendar year.
+The 2012 shallow-set BiOp and 2014 deep-set BiOp as supplemented (2017) evaluated the effects of the fisheries operating under specified fishing agreements and based on this information, NMFS has determined that the fishery would not jeopardize the continued existence of any ESA-listed species.
+The BE on the deep-set longline fishery evaluated effects to the eastern Pacific green sea turtle DPS, oceanic whitetip shark, and giant manta ray and found impacts to these populations are insubstantial (NMFS 2018d).
+The BE supporting reinitiation for the shallow-set fishery came to a similar conclusion for Guadalupe fur seal, oceanic whitetip shark, giant manta ray, and loggerhead sea turtles (NMFS 2018e).